 Toll roads and tunnels

 If you're driving a rental car in Spain, you'll probably be using the highways there as well.
-Note that similar to many other European countries, there is a toll system for using the motorways that charges you depending on how long you use them and the type of vehicle you drive.
-Normally when you enter the motorway you are given a machine printed ticket which you then pay when you exit.
+Note that similar to many other European countries, there is a toll system for using the motorways that charge you depending on how long you use them and the type of vehicle you drive.
+Normally when you enter the motorway you are given a machine-printed ticket which you then pay for when you exit.
 A payment system called Via-T has also been developed that pays toll booths automatically, so you don't even have to stop for it (pretty awesome, right?).

 But tolls for highways are not the only ones that you might need to pay if you decide to rent a car there.
 They also charge passage for some of the tunnels, two of them that are worth noting are Tunel del Cadi and Tunnels de Vallvidrera.
 Prices range from 4.5€ for Tunels de Vallvidrera to 12€ for Tunel del Cadi.
 When you're driving your rental car around the well-maintained roads of Spain, you will know exactly where the money from the tolls is going to!